lixinsu/Lion/README.md

  1. Transform the dataset to the standard formation .
 We currently support snli and quoraqp.
 Please write your own transformation scripts for other dataset.
  `python  lion/data/dataset_utils/quoraqp.py convert-dataset  --indir INDIR --outdir OUTDIR`

- 2. Preprocess the dataset .
+ 2. Preprocess the dataset.
-  ` python lion/data/processor.py process-dataset --in-dir IN_DIR --out-dir OUT_DIR`
+ ` python lion/data/processor.py process-dataset --in-dir IN_DIR --out-dir OUT_DIR --tokenizer-name [spacy/bert]`

  ### Training:
 1. Create a directory for saving model and put the config file in it .